 - Always hold your child’s hand near cars, even if you’re just near your driveway or walking to the letterbox.
 Explain why it’s important for your child to hold your hand.

-While your child’s learning, these guidelines will help prevent accidents:
+While your child is learning, these pedestrian safety guidelines will help prevent accidents:

-- It’s essential to hold your child’s hand when crossing roads together and wherever there’s traffic or cars.
-Take special care where there’s a lot of traffic, high-speed traffic, narrow or non-existent footpaths, or things that block the view, such as parked cars and trucks, trees, hill crests or crowded footpaths.
+Hold your child’s hand when crossing roads together and wherever there’s traffic or cars.
+Take special care where there’s a lot of traffic, high-speed traffic, narrow or non-existent footpaths, or things that block the view, like parked cars and trucks, trees, hill crests or crowded footpaths.

-- Your child will learn by example, so always cross at pedestrian crossings or corners, wait for the lights, and look in every direction to check there are no cars coming.
-To help your child understand about when it’s safe to cross, explain what you’re doing.
+- Always cross at pedestrian crossings or corners, wait for the lights, and look in every direction to check there are no cars coming.
+To help your child understand about when and where it’s safe to cross, explain what you’re doing.

 - Stop at driveways and check there are no cars reversing or entering.